 Plant-based teas are chocked full of nutrition and subtle properties that promote good health.

 This had definitely been my experience.
 Teas are warming and soothing.
-What is not to love?
+What's not to love?